 A well written pattern will give you the proper needle size and cord length needed, however, if you want a good basic cord length, I’d stick to 16″ for hats/beanies.
 With regards to needle size, 8mm needles are pretty versatile if you’re looking to make a beanie with a bulky weight yarn, and 8-10mm are great for working with Lion Brand Thick & Quick!

-This may seem like a pointless point to bring up, but I wanted to discuss it because it is something I struggled with in the beginning.
+This may seem like a pointless point to bring up when discussing knitting basics, but I wanted to discuss it because it is something I struggled with in the beginning.
 I watched a YouTube video that recommended I learn with 5mm needles and a worsted weight yarn.
 For me personally, that was terrible advice.
 While my hands were learning how to hold the yarn, and work my needles at the same time, it was much easier for me to do that with thicker yarn and bigger needles.
-The perfect combo for me ended up being a super bulky yarn (Lion Brand T&Q) and my size 11 (8mm) knitting needles.
+The perfect combo for me ended up being a super bulky yarn (Lion Brand T&Q) and size 11 (8mm) knitting needles.

-Some items I didn’t already have handy that I used while I was learning how to knit included needle point protectors, a row counter, and stitch markers that sit on/around the needle.
+Some items I didn’t already have handy that I used while I was learning some knitting basics are listed below!

 Needle Point Protectors: Not only do they keep stitches on your needles while you’re not working on your project, but they also keep the needle points from pulling out stitches in the already completed portion of your project.

-Row Counter: For me, this was never really necessary in crochet as I could count the rows easily (and relatively quickly) enough, however with knitting, I found row counter to be extremely helpful and time saving, as I’m not nearly as quick in counting kitting rows.
+Row Counter: For me, this was never really necessary in crochet as I could count the rows easily (and relatively quickly) enough.
+When it came to knitting however, I found a row counter to be extremely helpful and time saving.

 Stitch Markers: While knitting in the round, the type of stitch markers that sit around your needle (my sister-in-law got me these for Christmas) right after your last stitch of the row, make counting completed rows much easier.

-Because knitting and crochet both involve yarn, some of the tools I used as I was learning to knit stayed the same.
+Because knitting and crochet both involve yarn, some of the tools used as I was learning to knit were the same ones that I use when I crochet.
 You’ll want to make sure you have items such as a scissors, a darning needle, and a measuring tape handy.
 A crochet hook is also helpful if you do drop a stitch or need to frog any of your completed work.

 Now to the fun part!
 How did I actually learn what to do with my needles, yarn, and stitch markers?!
 YouTube!
 If you haven’t already discovered it, YouTube is a great resource for both knitting and crochet tips, tricks, and techniques.
 So of course, that was my first stop.
 Listed below are some of the videos I used to learn all about the knitting basics I knew I’d need.

-Basic Beginner Knitted Hat (Beanie) Tutorial – Here, Brittany from b.hooked walks you through the entire creation of a knitted beanie, worked in the round.
+In the tutorial linked above, Brittany from b.hooked walks you through the entire creation of a knitted beanie.
 I found this tutorial extremely helpful as not only does she walk you through the stitches needed, and how to complete them, but she also takes you through the process of making the beanie step by step.
-This means there’s no guess work on our part as to how to do or complete a portion of the pattern.
+This meant there wasn’t any guess work on my part as to how to do or complete each portion of the pattern.

 Beginner Friendly Patterns

 Hopefully by now you are well on your way to becoming a knitting wizard!
-You can knit, purl, and work in the round, so I’d say you’re ready for your first pattern or two!
+You’ve managed to master the knitting basics.
+Knitting, purling, and working in the round are no longer an issue.
+I’d say that means you’re ready for your first pattern or two!
 For me, I kept to head wear in the beginning so I’m going to link my favorite beginner friendly patterns below!
-As I explore more knitting patterns, and stitches, you know I would hesitate to share them with you!
+As I explore more knitting patterns, and stitches, you know I won’t hesitate to share them with you!

-Now, a little disclaimer, these are all paid patterns, but as a maker (and knowing how excited I get when I sell one of my patterns) I love to support other makers by purchasing their patterns.
+The patterns listed below are all paid patterns, but as a maker (and knowing how excited I get when I sell one of my patterns), I love to support other makers by purchasing their patterns.

 The Roseaux Turban by DeBrosse – Teresa delivers another fabulous pattern full of picture tutorials for making a stylish turban-like headband.